MasseyRustTraining/dynamic-hist/README.md

 # Dynamic Histograms
 Bart Massey 2025

+* Add `max()` and `min()` methods to the histogram.
+These should contain the maximum and minimum bin numbers seen so far, or `None` if no samples have been seen.

-Take the existing code and make it accept a value range for the histogram.
+* Take the existing code and make it accept a value range for the histogram.
 The range should be given when creating the histogram, and should be of generic type.

   1. Modify the `Hist` struct to take a generic type for values to be binned.